Expand your view of the world and gain a better understanding of how events of the past shape the future.

 If you want to teach social studies in middle or high school, consider the History Secondary Education concentration.
 This course of study leads to certification to teach in Maryland upon graduation.

 The History Department offers courses ranging from the ancient past to the present day, from global history to the history of Baltimore.
-You can view course descriptions in the Undergraduate Catalog and Graduate Catalog, and the courses offered in the Fall 2019 (PDF).
+You can view course descriptions in the Undergraduate Catalog and Graduate Catalog, and the courses offered in the Fall 2020-Spring 2021 semesters (PDF).

 Students also have the opportunity to develop their own independent course of study and to seek internships under the supervision of the History Department.
 Some students may wish to pursue Departmental Honors.